 We adapt depth-first search to our needs.
 Depth-first search requires a stack, which we can represent by marking the nodes that are on the stack.
 Unfortunately, because the graph may contain cycles, a simple mark does not suffice to indicate unambiguously a stack node's parent.
 If each node were labeled with its distance modulo three from the root, then the correct parent node would be evident from the labels.
-So, we need a way to label nodes with their distance modulo three from the root.
-This essentially requires visiting the nodes and labeling them in breadth-first order.
-Visiting and labeling nodes in breadth-first order can be done in phases.
-In phase k, we label nodes that are not yet labeled and are adjacent to nodes labeled in phase k-1.
-The expansion of the labeled frontier can be achieved if we have a way to visit all nodes in the graph, as in depth-first search.
-This seems like a circular dependency, so we have to parametrize the traversals.
-In phase k, we only need to do depth-first traversal of all nodes that were labeled in phase k-1 and the nodes that are to be labeled in phase k without visiting any other nodes.
-The required depth-first traversal in phase k can be done using only the labeling of phase k-1, thereby breaking the seeming circularity.
+In order to establish these distance labels, we use depth-first traversal repeatedly on the previously labeled portion of the graph to expand the search by one step at a time from the root, as in breadth-first search.

 For the depth-first search method, we assume that every node has the fields color (which may be black, white or gray) and depth (which may be ∞ , 0, 1 or 2).
-The depth field is calculated modulo 3 to keep the size of the state finite; this approach is similar to the "centered slope" technique used in [3].
+The depth field is calculated modulo 3 to keep the size of the state finite; this approach is similar to the "centered slope" technique used in [11].
 The variable head refers to the node that is the current position of the graph Turing machine.
-In the initial configuration in which every node contains the blank symbol, we implicitly have $v.\mathsf{depth} = \infty$ and $v.\mathsf{color} = \mathsf{white}$ for every node v.
-In order to initiate the process of assigning the depth labels, we explicitly set head.color to white and head.depth to 0 (not shown in the code).
+In the initial configuration in which every node contains the blank symbol, we have $v.\text{depth} = \infty$ and v.color = white for every node v.
+In order to initiate the process of assigning the depth labels, we set head.color to white and head.depth to 0.